Rediscover Who You Are

 Drug Use Within the Military

 Use of illegal drugs is policed with a zero tolerance policy in the British army.
 But this does not stop service members from abusing them.
-For example, in the US military, drug abuse has been implicated in 17,000 discharges since 1999.
-The increasing availability of ‘legal highs’, and growing abuse of prescription drugs should also be a source of concern within the army.
+For example, in the US military, drug misuse has been implicated in 17,000 discharges since 1999.
+The increasing availability of ‘legal highs’, and growing misuse of prescription drugs should also be a source of concern within the army.

 Download our Brochure